Updated on May 8, 2026

 - Results timeline: early changes after three visits are explained in what to expect after three sessions and in is six sessions enough.

-- Trained people matter: work with qualified operators using cooling and conservative starts.
-This is echoed by Rare Consulting as demand grows, and by safety notes on Wikipedia.
+- Trained people matter: work with qualified operators who use cooling and conservative starting settings.
+You can also find wider commentary on demand and training from Rare Consulting, alongside basic safety notes on Wikipedia.

 Dr Majid Zarandouz